 “If we wouldn’t want to put it on ourselves and our children, it won’t make it into our products,” he says.
-So, COOLA makes it a point to weed out potentially harmful ingredients like oxybenzone, parabens, petroleum and phthalates.
+So, COOLA makes it a point to weed out potentially harmful ingredients like oxybenzone, parabens, petroleum and phthalates, and to find an oxybenzone-free sunscreen.
 And while we love anti-aging ingredients like retinol, sunscreen is the one product that helps mitigate the visual signs of aging from the sun.
 A ten-step skincare routine means nothing if built upon a weak, sunscreen-less foundation.
 So, we spoke to Birchby for more insight on the miracle product.

 Pay attention to the amount of SPF you are using

-Sunscreen alone isn’t enough to prevent blue light damage.
+Sunscreen alone is not enough to prevent blue light damage

 “Blue light (also known as high energy visible light, or HEV) is the strong light that emits from the screens on cell-phones, computers, tablets and TVs, as well as from fluorescent and LED lighting.
 The sun also emits blue light, so you’re exposed to it when you’re outside, too.
 It’s everywhere.
 Research indicates that blue light not only may have similar effects that UVA has, but can reach deeper into our skin than UVA and UVB rays, passing through both the epidermal and dermal layers to reach the subcutaneous tissues — and perhaps even deeper.
 COOLA has pioneered multifunctional formulations with cutting-edge, scientifically proven ingredients to fight blue light damage.”